Julie Martin (Neighbours): Storylines

 Julie, known for her nosy and gossipy tendencies, indirectly derails her friend Lorraine Kingham's (Antoinette Byron) engagement to her ex-boyfriend Des Clarke (Paul Keane) by talking Lorraine into calling off the wedding on the eve of the ceremony.
 While working at the Pacific bank one day, Julie is held up by Gordon Miller (Red Symons) who threatens to shoot her unless she complies with the robbery.
 She later has to describe Miller to the police when they begin the hunt for him.
 Following the bank ordeal, Julie clashes with Anna Rossi (Roslyn Gentle) over dating her father, Jim.

 When Philip Martin becomes manager at the bank, Julie falls for him and they begin an affair but Julie's family are against the relationship as Philip is married with two children.
 Philip is prepared to leave his alcoholic wife, Loretta for Julie but when Philip's daughter Debbie attempts to commit suicide due to her parents constantly fighting, Julie steps back and tells Philip to return to his family.
-Julie later learns that Philip and Loretta have been involved in a car crash, which kills Loretta and leaves Philip paralysed.
+Julie later learns that Philip and Loretta have been involved in a car crash, which kills Loretta.
 Julie then agrees to help Philip look after his children Debbie and Michael and they leave Erinsborough together as a family.
 Julie and Philip later marry and have a daughter, Hannah.

 Seven years later, The Martins return to Erinsborough for Todd Landers' (Kristian Schmid) funeral.
 Julie resumes her gossipy ways and is less than pleased when Philip takes on the janitorial job at Erinsborough High, after having lost his job at the bank.
 However, things look better when Julie's brother Paul offers Philip the position of manager of the Lassiter's complex and they move across the street to Number 32.
 Michael returns home from boarding school, and begins a plot to kill Julie and begins playing mind games with her.
 Michael is arrested on one occasion after being suspected of arson and blames Julie for calling the police, however, Hannah comes forward admitting she did so.
 A rift develops between Philip and Julie after she refuses to let Michael back into the house.
 Michael is eventually charged with arson and sent to a youth detention centre for a period of time.